 After the media is produced, IWM releases the recordings either in printed or digital format, and if necessary, connect them to a marketing or PR firm, and consult with the artists on how to best tie the project into their overall careers.
 The projects will then be housed on IWM’s website portal for sale or streaming for consumers.

-Administrative Director
+Co-Artistic and Administrative Director

 Brandon Patrick George